 Proposed SEA objective Appraisal prompts RC1 RC2 CF1 N1

-, 2.
-Will the policy protect or
+2. Will the policy protect or

 enhance open areas outside

 the town centre?

 SEA 7: To retain and 1.
 Does the policy protect, = = = =

 enhance the factors employment opportunities

 which are conducive to in plan area?

 wealth creation,

 including personal 2.
 Does the policy encourage U + U+ U+ U+

 creativity and or deliver more employment

 attractiveness to opportunities in accessible

 investors locations?
+0

 SEA 8: To diversify the 1.
 Does the policy assist in 0 U+ = U+

 local economy diversifying the local

 economy in Malton and

-CEA O T Norton?
-1
+CEA O. To invote at an al Norton?
+1.1 11

 SEA 9: To protect and 1.
-Does the policy protect or U - U- = =
+Does the policy protect or enhance the River Derwent U - U- = =

-enhance biodiversity in enhance the River Derwent A A 1 T

-the River Derwent SAC SAC and SSSI?
+enhance biodiversity in the River Derwent SAC SAC and SSSI?
 ALT ALT

-and SSSI
+and SSSI SAC and SSSI!
+ALI ALI

+and 5551

 1. Does the policy protect or U - U- U- U-

-enhance protected flora and 0 - 0- U+ 0-
+enhance protected flora and U+

 fauna?

 1. Does the policy provide = = U =

 opportunities for provision

 of green infrastructure

 including linking in with

 existing green infrastructure?

 SEA 10: To maintain 1.
 What impact would this U - 0 U U

 and enhance the quality policy have on the Visually

 and character of the Important Undeveloped ALT

 landscape Areas in the plan area?

 SEA 11: Reduce long 1.
 Would this policy U + = = Udistance commuting encourage people to walk

 and congestion by and cycle rather than travel

 reducing the need to by car?

 travel. = U- = =

 2. Would this policy lead to

 highway impacts that would

-require highway mitigation
+require highway mitigation 11.
+111

 measures?
 U+ U+ 0 =

-2 Will the policy protect or
+3 Will the policy protect or

 3. Will the policy protect or

 enhance access to public rights of way?

 SEA 12: To ensure 1.
 Does the policy lead to U - U 0 U

-future development is development in areas at risk 0 -
+future development is development in areas at risk 0 = - 0

 resilient to climate of flooding e.g. within the ALT ALT ALT

-change such as
+change such as 5.
+115561119 C.S.
+WIGHIT GIC / ! ,' ,